 When permethrin dust needs to diffuse around corners (eg in wall cavities), an electrical pump applicator can be used to spread chemical further, making it more likely to reach bees and comb deep within cavities.
 To safely destroy a nest located near electrical equipment use high-output liquid insect killer (eg a nest within a fuse or metre box).
 The high-output ‘jet’ spray applies chemical to targets up to 4.5 m away, in a ‘knock down’ effect.
 Two or more people, and several aerosol cans, may be needed for adequate chemical coverage of large nests.
 Where possible, spray nests late in the afternoon or very early in the morning, when the nests are less active and most of the foraging bees are present.

 If possible, dead bees and combs should be removed from the cavity, correctly labelled and retained for laboratory analysis.
 It is critical to always inspect AHB nests for possible exotic parasitic mites.
 For more information about surveillance methods, such as alcohol washing, click here.

 Additional information about this pest are listed below.

 A series of reports from the Asian Honey bee Transition to Management Program are also available.

 Asian honey bees, NSW Department of Primary Industries

 Asian honey bee: Possible environmental impacts, Australian Department of Environment

-Establishing the disease status of the Asian honey bee in the Cairns region, CSIRO (2013) research project
+Establishing the disease status of the Asian honey bee in the Cairns region, Agrifutures (2013) research project

 The video below has been produced to help provide information about how to destroy nests or swarms of AHB.